sajramay/spring-boot-ldap-react/README.md

-## Spring Boot Application with ReactJS, Spring Data JPA and Security enabled
+## Simple Spring Boot ReactJS outline Application with GraphQL, ReactJS, Spring Data JPA and Spring Security enabled

-This application is a lightweight Spring Boot and ReactJS outline application which can be used as the basis for your own apps
+This application is a lightweight Spring Boot and ReactJS outline application which can be used as the basis for your own apps.

+This application serves the GUI using a GraphQL API and demonstrates idiomatic usage of GraphQL with entity GraphQLResolvers and GraphQL BatchLoaders that remove the N+1 issue by preloading data from the database that the entity GraphQLResolver will need later in the request.
+The loaders are scoped to the *request*.

+GraphQL Batching and DataLoaders : https://github.com/graphql-java/java-dataloader

 ### Building